Tuesday, February 19, 2013

 Serious apology should include the impulse to take some concrete step toward reconciliation and restoration of right relationship.
 In the instances of slavery, the treatment of Native Americans, apartheid in South Africa, or the “stolen generation” of Aborigines in Australia, it is often not possible to reconcile with those who were wronged.
 Many of them are already deceased.
 But it is possible to “pay it forward.”

-We can listen attentively and take seriously what the descendents of the abused tell us they need to achieve healing – and yes, that includes eliminating sports logos that co-opt Native images.
+We can listen attentively and take seriously what the descendants of the abused tell us they need to achieve healing – and yes, that includes eliminating sports logos that co-opt Native images.
 We can advocate for fair and just treatment, for adequate services for those still suffering the consequences of past abuse.
 We can raise our voices in protest against the contamination and destruction of tribal lands by extractive industries.
 Most immediately in the U.S., we can demand of our congressional representatives that the Violence Against Women Act be reinstated with inclusion of the strengthened protection for Native American women, a provision already approved by the Senate.
 And above all, we can hold always in mind that every person is a child of God, equally deserving of respect.
 Confession, repentance, reconciliation – it is the process that God has established so that all may flourish.

 No comments: